 - Shopping without a specific list

-- Abiding driving laws on the road and avoid tickets
+- Abiding by driving laws on the road and avoiding tickets

 - Cable TV

 - Gym memberships

 - Auto-saved credit card information to make it slightly more annoying to make online purchases

 - Brand name items versus generic ones